Listen Get

 Wishocracy offers a fourth path: a mechanism that harnesses collective intelligence through structured preference elicitation while respecting cognitive constraints, incorporating preference intensity, and maintaining democratic legitimacy.
 By presenting citizens with simple pairwise comparisons (‘Given $100 to allocate between cancer research and Alzheimer’s research, how would you divide it?’), the mechanism decomposes the impossible n-dimensional comparison into tractable binary choices.
 Aggregated across millions of such comparisons from thousands of participants, the system converges on a preference ordering that approximates the utilitarian social welfare function under stated assumptions.

-RAPPA’s Contribution: Wishocracy synthesizes three critical properties into a single framework:
+RAPPA’s Contribution: Wishocracy synthesizes four properties into a single framework:

 1. Cognitive Tractability: By decomposing n-dimensional budget allocation into pairwise comparisons (drawing on AHP), RAPPA respects the well-documented cognitive limit of \(7 \pm 2\) simultaneous comparisons, making participation feasible for all citizens regardless of education or available time.

-2. Cardinal Preference Intensity: Through slider-based allocation (inspired by quadratic voting), participants reveal not just ordinal rankings but the strength of their preferences, allowing the mechanism to weight both the number of supporters and the intensity of their support.
+2. Cardinal Preference Intensity: Through slider-based allocation between pairs, participants reveal not just ordinal rankings but the strength of their preferences, allowing the mechanism to weight both the number of supporters and the intensity of their support.

-3. Collective Intelligence Aggregation: By synthesizing millions of pairwise judgments through eigenvector methods (building on collective intelligence research), the mechanism leverages diversity to cancel individual errors while aggregating true signals into allocations that aim to maximize collective welfare based on aggregated citizen preferences.
+3. Collective Intelligence Aggregation: By synthesizing millions of pairwise judgments through eigenvector methods, the mechanism uses diversity to cancel individual errors while aggregating true signals into allocations that approximate utilitarian social welfare.

-To our knowledge, no widely deployed mechanism combines all three properties.
+To our knowledge, no widely deployed mechanism combines all four properties.
 Traditional voting captures neither intensity nor tractability.
-Quadratic voting captures intensity but imposes cognitive complexity.
-The Analytic Hierarchy Process provides tractability but has not been deployed for large-scale collective decision-making.
-RAPPA synthesizes these insights into a unified framework.
+The Analytic Hierarchy Process provides tractability but has been deployed primarily for expert decision-making, not large-scale collective governance.
+Existing accountability mechanisms (interest group scorecards) reflect narrow priorities rather than aggregated citizen preferences.
+RAPPA synthesizes insights from decision science and collective intelligence to enable genuine democratic accountability.

 Wishocracy’s methodological core derives from the Analytic Hierarchy Process (AHP), developed by Thomas Saaty at the Wharton School in the 1970s.
-AHP has been extensively validated across thousands of applications in business, engineering, healthcare, and government (Saaty 2008).
-The method’s key insight is that humans can reliably make pairwise comparisons even when direct multi-attribute rating fails.
+AHP has been extensively validated across thousands of applications in business, engineering, healthcare, and government141.
+The method works because humans can reliably make pairwise comparisons even when direct multi-attribute rating fails.

 AHP works by decomposing complex decisions into hierarchies of criteria and sub-criteria, then eliciting pairwise comparisons at each level.
 For n alternatives, this requires only n(n-1)/2 comparisons rather than the cognitively impossible simultaneous comparison of all n options.
 The pairwise comparison matrices are then synthesized using eigenvector methods to produce consistent priority rankings.